For this very first issue of the year, and as we celebrate The Mag’s third anniversary, Audencia certainly has a lot of news to share with you as we:

-Seven years on after taking its first steps into China with the opening of a cooperative centre as part of the Beijing Institute of Technology, the forming of a new partnership with the University of Chengdu and then the setting up of Shenzhen Audencia Business School, Audencia is continuing to strengthen its presence.
+Seven years on after taking its first steps into China with the opening of a cooperative centre as part of the Beijing Institute of Technology, the forming of a new partnership with the Southwest University of Finance and Economics in Chengdu and then the setting up of Shenzhen Audencia Business School, Audencia is continuing to strengthen its presence.

 In honour of the Chinese New Year, our Dean Christophe Germain extends his best wishes to Audencia’s Chinese community and takes this opportunity to outline the exciting new plans in the pipeline for the School in China.